wufoo/docs/source/includes/_errors.md

 `404` | `Not Found`                                                                   | Normally caused by a malformed request URL
 `409` | `Multiple accounts exist for this email address.
 Please specify a subdomain in a subsequent call`      | No subdomain included in Login request
 `420` | `Too many login attempts.
 You are only allowed 6 failed attempts.
 Account temporarily frozen`          | Too many failed Login requests
-`421` | `You have exceeded your daily API usage`                             | More than 5000 requests have been made using this API Key in the last 24 hours
+`421` | `You have exceeded your daily API usage`                             | You have exceeded the request limit for your plan in the last 24 hours
 `500` | Various                                                           | Server error.
 Send our support team the request you used, and we can take a closer look